ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled.
 You need a username, password, and connection strings to connect and issue commands.
 In Redis 5.x and prior, there is only the admin user.
 Redis did not introduce support for multiple users until Redis 6.

-Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Connections_ panel.
+Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Endpoints_ panel.
 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

 ![Redis Connection Strings](images/connections_panel.png)